jonastheiler/Pi-Estimator/README.md

 3. [Files](#files)

 ## Motivation <a name="motivation"></a>
-This packages provides three different approaches to approximate the number pi.
+This packages provides three different approaches to estimate and approximate the number pi.
 Each approach contains a plot method to visualise what is happening.
 The package has been uploaded to [PyPI](https://pypi.org/project/thjo-pi-estimator/) and was created in Python.

 You can install the package with following code:<br/>
 `pip install thjo-pi-estimator`